kiwicopple/paul.copplest.one/docs/blog/how-devtools-die.md

 For example
 - if the customer needs a particular authentication method, build support for the underlying protocol, rather than their specific login.
-- if the customer needs to disable a port you have open, build an interface around all your ports to that every customer can use that feature
+- if the customer needs to disable a port you have open, build an interface around all your ports to that every customer can use that feature.
 - if the customer needs to deploy into their own cloud, build "bring your own cloud" as a product that you can offer to all enterprises.

 If something they are asking for doesn't extend to many more customers, then say no. That's the hard part, leaving money on the table now, for the belief that, in the long-run, it's better for everyone - your community, your customers, and even that enterprise who is making their bespoke demand.